chrisvwn/Rnightlights/paper.md

 4. For each month in 2014:

-  a. load the tiles and Kenya county polygons
+    * load the tiles and Kenya county polygons

-  b.
-Calculate the sum of nightlights at the county level.
+    * Calculate the sum of nightlights at the county level.
 In QGIS you can use the “zonal statistics” function

-  c.
-Save the output as a CSV
+    * Save the output as a CSV

 5. Load the CSVs in R and perform the analysis

 This can be reduced to a few lines of code in R using the Rnightlights package.
 For this example one can run:

 ```
 library(Rnightlights)